-Hallmark began offering Spanish-language cards in the mid-1980s, and in 1991 introduced a greeting card line called Primor.
+Hallmark began offering Spanish-language cards in the mid-1980s, and in 1991 introduced a Spanish-language card line called Primor.
 To better reflect the specific needs of Latino consumers, in 1999 Hallmark launched a new brand of culturally relevant greeting cards called Hallmark en Español.

 In 2003, Hallmark enhanced its commitment to the Hispanic market by expanding and renaming the Spanish-language card line, relaunching it as Hallmark Sinceramente.
 To help meet the ever-evolving needs of Hispanic consumers, Hallmark transitioned its existing Spanish-language greetings line to a new lifestyle brand called Hallmark VIDA.